-The Takeaway: A competitive salary and benefits continue to be brass tacks.
+The Takeaway: A competitive salary and benefits continue to be brass tacks for potential candidates.
 What will really set you apart in competing for top talent is a candidate experience that translates your company culture across your virtual hiring process.

-Now is the time to build your hybrid recruiting strategy to drive your talent acquisition goals in 2021 and beyond.
+Now is the time to build your hybrid recruiting strategy and use a hybrid approach to drive your talent acquisition goals in 2021 and beyond.

 If you’d like to learn how Brazen’s virtual career fair platform works, sign up for a demo today!